 Before making any commitment to the seller, check all the following to make sure the vehicle is in a good shape and you are not buying someone else’s Problem.

 This vehicle inspection checklist has been made for you to follow and inspect your own vehicle yourself anywhere.

 Used Car Inspection Checklist/ Vehicle Inspection Checklist

-Make a form Out of the points below and make sure you do not miss any, just to ensure everything is good.
+Make a form Out of the points below and make sure you do not miss any, just to ensure everything is ok.

 Used Car Inspection Form

-- Engine –engine must run smoothly without any excessive noise or shake while the car is static or in motion.
+- Engine –engine must run smoothly without any excessive sound or shake while the car is static or in motion.

-- Engine oil – proper engine oil should be in a bright honey colour not any darker or black.
+- Engine oil – proper engine oil should be in bright honey colour, not any darker or black.
 The oil should also be viscose and not too runny.

 - Radiator coolant – you should see no residue stuck on the coolant cap.
 The coolant should be clean and brightly coloured, typically green or red.

 - Fluid leaks – Any leak under or around the vehicle should be checked properly.
 Look around the engine compartment and underneath the car for signs of oil, coolant or other leaks that might indicate poor maintenance and potential repairs.